Natetgmaxwell/ntgm/src/site/notes/Sources/Books/@stevenbartlett2023DiaryCEO33.md

 > [!quote-yellow] (Page 27) yellow
 >
 > ‘I couldn’t reduce it to the freshman level.
-That means we really don’t understand it.’ [[Cards/Richard Feynman\|Richard Feynman]]
+That means we really don ’tunderstand it.’
+Richard Feynman
 >
 { #4HJ34GQ4aW8D3YCQYp27}